Domant3lis/PSP-Generator/README.md

 Inside commit messages at the end include this:
 ```
 --- PSP ---
-From: HH:MM or YYYY-MM-DD HH:MM
+From: HH:MM (eventually YYYY-MM-DD HH:MM GMT+X [WIP])
 Interruptions: 3 (Coffee break); MM (Reason)
+Tag: Task1
 Action: Adding tests
 Custom 0: Some text
 Custom 1: Some text
 ```

+NOTE: `Tag: ` field is WIP and currently does not work

 Custom fields or even other fields are not required in every commit, in that case that cell will be left empty.